EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 export B2SHARE_JSONSCHEMAS_HOST='domain'
 ```

 - Set up the PostgreSQL database database name and credentials.
 Note these are not the credentials you created for B2ACCESS access.
+You can fill in your own values here.

 ```sh
 export B2SHARE_POSTGRESQL_DBNAME='dbname'